planetfederal/GeoGig/doc/manual/source/data/picking.rst

 Cherry-picking commits
 =======================

 The merge and rebase operations combine to different histories into a given one. sometimes, however, you might not want to combine all the differences from a branch or a set of branches, but just one single commit, or a selected number of them.
-GeoGit has another operation called *cherry-picking*, that can be used for that.
+GeoGig has another operation called *cherry-picking*, that can be used for that.

 To run a cherry picking operation, the ``cherry-pick`` command has to be used, with the following syntax

 ::

-	$geogit cherry-pick <commit>
+	$geogig cherry-pick <commit>

-The commit reference can be specified using any of the syntaxes supported by GeoGit, as long as it resolves to a commit.
+The commit reference can be specified using any of the syntaxes supported by GeoGig, as long as it resolves to a commit.
 References such as ``5852e6949ba71039fded67e7f4980af4f8773869`` (a full commit ID), ``5852e69`` (a shortened commit ID), or ``branch1`` (the last commit in a branch named *branch1*), are all valid, to name a few examples.

 Once the cherry-pick operation has been run, you will have a new commit in you history, with the same message and changes as the commit that you passed.
 You have literally applied that commit to you current branch.